 4. Physics.

-5. Social science.
+5. Social studies.

 6. History.

-7. Information and communication technologies and informatics.
+7. Information and communication technologies and computer science.

 8. Geography.